GuilleAngulo/social-network-mean/README.md

 # Social Network MEAN
+This application is a social network developed with MEAN Stack (MongoDB, Express, AngularJs and Node.js).
+Allows to follow people´s publications, which can include photos.
+Also it implements one message panel to send private messages to users, and also a global chat to talk in a public way.

 ### Backend
 Developed in NodeJS, an API Rest that attend requests from the web version of the frontend.